Thrombosed Hemorrhoid

 • Treating constipation early

-These steps help reduce the risk of both hemorrhoids and thrombosis.
+These steps may reduce the risk of hemorrhoid flare-ups and recurrent thrombosis.

 FAQ About Purple Hemorrhoids